influxdata/docs-v2/content/flux/v0.x/data-types/dynamic.md

 Because of strict typing rules in Flux, JSON data doesn't always gracefully parse into native Flux types.
-The most common reason this fails is because Flux arrays require all children to be the same type.
+The most common reason is that Flux arrays require all children to be the same type.
 JSON arrays allow elements to be different types.

 With Flux records (the corollary of a JSON object), the properties in the record are part of the record's type.